mit-han-lab/spatten/README.md

 We will release the code and data soon, please stay tuned.

 - [ ] Release core code of SpAtten, including Llama-2, MPT, Falcon, and Pythia.
-- [ ] Release perplexity evaluation code
+- [ ] Release SpAtten perplexity evaluation code
 - [ ] Release SpAtten Llama Chatbot demo.
-- [ ] Release SpAtten evaluation code.
 - [ ] Release a docker image for hardware simulation.